 - Be safe, of course – keep a close eye on excitable children that may get carried away.

 Yoga poses for kids

-These yoga poses for kids are engaging and fun, and a great way to get children interested in the early stages of learning yoga:
+These yoga poses are engaging and fun, and a great way to get children interested in the early stages of learning yoga: